Psyche 59: Plot

 On a beach we find out that Robin has been married and has left her husband in the U.S. Her mother thinks she now has gigolos, and we see her flirting with two young men on the beach.
 Alison defends her by saying they are just young men with little money.

-In another scene, Alison asks Robin if she was in love with Eric and Robin says unexpectedly "I hated him."
+In another scene, Alison asks Robin if she was in love with Eric and Robin says unexpectedly, "I hated him."
 She explains this as the fact that Eric was taking her sister away from her by marrying her.
 Alison says Robin had everything as a child and was ravishing as a girl; Robin asks her "you never knew how your ravishing sister was ravished on your wedding night, did you?"
 This was a middle-aged man she met on the beach.
 She says she cried and wanted to tell Alison all about it but couldn't.

 The two men arrive at the country house.
-Robin causes a scene stealing black currants with the children.
+Robin causes a scene stealing blackcurrants with the children.
 Eric is cross with her, but Alison defends her saying she has been troubled.
 Later, Paul and Robin share a picnic and kiss.
 He asks why she won't marry him, and she says he does not love her.
 She describes intense desire, and Paul asks if that is how she wants Eric.
 Robin does not answer but says she worshiped him and he "took pity on me and gave me a crumb".
 But clearly she is messed up by this, so it was not, as she puts it (sarcastically?) "kind".

 Paul finds Alison smoking in the garden that night.
 He asks her advice on his relationship with Robin, and Alison suggests he cuts himself free, or love can be "like committing suicide".

 Next day in the kitchen, Alison is chopping vegetables.
 Robin thinks Eric and Paul should not be out together.
 She says Eric thinks all women are "bitches or objects of pity - like you".
 Alison cuts her finger and sucks it.
-Robin adds "he likes you blind.
+Robin adds, "he likes you blind.
 It's the only way you can hold him."
 Alison grapples with Robin, who then flees.

 Eric comes in and offers to take Alison away, but Alison says she won't run away.
 Robin has taken a horse and is trying to leave, but the household surrounds her.
 The horse clips Alison, who falls, but from the grass, she tells a concerned Eric that she is alright.
 The horse then runs into bushes and Robin falls off.
 She appears unconscious, and Eric carries her into the house.